anoncoder44/TBC/README.md

+Overview
-This repository conatins information about implementation of two delay based primitives TLP and VDF.
+This repository contains information about the implementation of two delay-based primitives:

-Performance measures to benchmark Time and Space Complexity is also included in the code.

-To visualize the result we have added screenshots for results of TLP and VDF.
+1. Time-Lock Puzzle (TLP)
+2. Verifiable Delay Function (VDF)

+The repository also includes performance measures to benchmark time and space complexity for both primitives.
+Additionally, screenshots are provided to visualize the results of TLP and VDF implementations.

-Dependencies: pycryptodome, python3, py-benchmark
+Dependencies:

-To run the code: Download Zip, install the dependencies.

-To Execute: python code_name.py (Eg: python TLP_code.py)
+The following dependencies are required to run the code: pycryptodome python3 and py-benchmark

+Ensure that these dependencies are installed before executing the code.

+Instructions

+Download the Code : Download the repository as a ZIP file or clone it using Git.

+Install Dependencies: Install the required dependencies using the following command:

+pip install pycryptodome py-benchmark

+Execute the Code

+python <code_name>.py